fehernandez12/staq/parser/README.md

 # The StaQ Parser

+This is where the magic happens.
+The parser is responsible for parsing the source code and building the AST for it.
+The AST is then used by the interpreter to execute the program.

 ## Introduction

 You've probably heard about parsers already.
 They are programs that take a string of characters as input and produce a tree-like structure as output.
 This tree is called an abstract syntax tree (AST) and it represents the syntactic structure of the input string.